Ask your pharmacist what medicines should be in your cabinet and how to help you and your family get through the winter season.

 To reduce the risk of spreading flu:

 If you start to feel unwell, even if it's a cough or a cold, don't wait until it gets more serious.
 Seek advice from your pharmacist.

-From keeping your house warm to protecting yourself from common ailments, find out how to stay healthy this winter on NHS Choices.
+From keeping your house warm to protecting yourself from common ailments, find out how to stay healthy this winter on the NHS website.